HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 that looks like a sheet of paper to create a 3D mask using the T1-w image as a reference.
    1. Rename the mask `rsub001_cblm_mask` using the text box on the top-left side of FSLeyes
-   1. Using the pencil and fill tools, hand draw a circles in the left and right inferior cerebellum on the transaxial plane.
+   1. Using the pencil and fill tools, hand draw circles in the left and right inferior cerebellum on the transaxial plane.
 Use the fill tool to fill in the inner part of the circle.
 Ensure the Fill value is set to 1.
 Using a Selection size of 3 voxels or greater will help draw the ROI more easily.
 When you’re done drawing your ROI, click the select tool to enable you to scroll around the image viewer.
-   1. Select the mask image and save the image (Overlay>Save) as a new NIfTI file named `rsub001_cblm_mask.nii.`
+   1. Select the mask image and save the image (Overlay -> Save) as a new NIfTI file named `rsub001_cblm_mask.nii.`
 9. Create the SUVR Image with the inferior cerebellum reference region
    1. For the expression, we want to divide the SUM 50-70 min pib image by the mean intensity in the cerebellum ROI that we just generated by hand.
 To accomplish this, we